omerahmed05/Parallelized-Option-Pricing-Simulator/README.md

 ![Step Formula](images/step_formula.png)

-This simulates the random walk step-by-step, then averages thousands of paths to estimate option values.
+For each path, we simulate the price step by step using this formula and then we average thousands of paths to estimate option values.

 ### Putting it all together